-Spain's King Felipe VI was formally proclaimed monarch Thursday after his father abdicated so that younger royal blood could rally the country.
+Spain's King Felipe VI was formally proclaimed monarch on Thursday after his father, King Juan Carlos, abdicated so that younger royal blood could rally a country beset by economic problems.

 The crown of Spain's king is displayed during the swearing-in ceremony of Spain's King Felipe VI at the Spanish parliament on June 19, 2014.
 Felipe was formally proclaimed monarch on Thursday after his father, 76-year-old King Juan Carlos, abdicated so that younger royal blood could rally a country beset by economic problems.

 King Felipe VI walks toward the balcony of the Royal Palace in Madrid on Thursday.

 Spain's new King Felipe VI, his wife Queen Letizia, Princess Sofia and Princess Leonor attend the swearing-in ceremony at the Congress of Deputies.